ReetomGangopadhyay/pointprocess/README.md

 # Paper on Point Processes
-Project Point Process on R-R intervals based on data on 4 subjects.
+Project using Point Process on R-R intervals based on data on 4 subjects.